pmolchanov2002/gradebook/README.md

 1. Letter to all teachers to provide grades to students
 2. Follow up message to teachers with pending reports

-Application doesn't have unit-tests yet that are highly appreciated.

-#Future plans
+##Future plans

 1. Add support for parents
 2. Distribute grades to parents via e-mail
 3. School web-site CMS support

+#Coding
+Any help with code review and new functionality is highly appreciated.
+Application doesn't have unit-tests yet that are highly appreciated.